Chia Buckwheat Bread

 This whole-grain Buckwheat Chia Bread is a hearty loaf that is naturally vegan and gluten-free!
 It starts with a base of buckwheat and chia seeds and doesn’t need any time to rise.
 Say hello to your new favourite bread!

-Buckwheat is great to use in recipes like pancakes and waffles, but did you know you can also use it to make bread?
+Buckwheat is great to use in recipes like Buckwheat Flour Pancakes and Buckwheat Flour Waffles, but did you know you can also use it to make bread?

 This recipe for whole-grain buckwheat & chia bread is seriously almost unbelievable.
 You basically mix buckwheat groats together with chia seeds and a handful of other ingredients, bake it up and you have a healthy gluten-free vegan bread.